 If the address range does not match the Modbus RTU slave's address range because the former starts from 0 and the latter from 1, you will need to use an offset.
 In this case, you will need to set the start address to the original value minus 1.

-No. of The number of elements that should be written from the easyE4 marker range to the slave's Modbus Ele- RTU map.
+No. ofThe number of elements that should be written from the easyE4 marker range to the slave's ModbusEle-RTU map.mentsDepending on the specific function code, "element" may refer to various data formats.